 The Group is owned by about 69,000 borrowers through the Parent Company, Landshypotek Incorporated Association.

-Landshypotek Incorporated Association performs, through its regional representative organisation, appraisal services for Landshypotek AB, and represents the organisation as member of Federation of Swedish Farmers, Lantbrukarnas Riksförbund (LRF).
+Landshypotek Incorporated Association performs, through its regional representative organisation, appraisal services for Landshypotek AB, and represents the organization as member of the federation of Swedish Farmers, Lantbrukarnas Riksförbund (LRF).